JMeta0/twitch_tts_bot/README.md

 - Requires ffmpeg.exe to exist in directory or in PATH

-- Requires sounds in wav format to exist in sounds directory (no subfolders)

 - Requires TTS Server running on http://localhost:5002

+- Optionally you can put sounds in .wav format to `sounds` directory.
+They will be played using pattern like this `[150]` sound named `150.wav` will be played